 It is our privilege to host you at the 16th World Congress of Music Therapy and we look forward to dialogue, sharing, networking and celebrating.

-It is a tremendous pleasure and honour to host the 16thWorld Congress of Music Therapy here in Pretoria, Gauteng, South Africa in July 2020.
+It is a tremendous pleasure and honour to host the 16thWorld Congress of Music Therapy.
 Since the reconstitution of the South African Music Therapy Association (SAMTA) in 2012, it seemed a far-off dream that we would ever host the World Congress of Music Therapy (WCMT).
 A mere eight years later, the SAMTA has become a strong network of professionals working in various provinces across the country, with the common aim of promoting and supporting the Music Therapy profession in the South African context.
 As a key stakeholder alongside the University of Pretoria, the Tshwane School of Music, and MusicWorks in Cape Town, we are excited to host the 16th iteration of this prestigious event.

 This WCMT event intends to provide a rich platform for bringing together, exploring, learning about and coming to a greater understanding of the Music Therapy polyrhythms of our different continents.
 Partake first-hand as arts therapists, allied health professionals, educators and community arts practitioners from around the world share ideas, experiences, trends, and research outcomes.

-We encourage each and every one of you to lay hold of this opportunity to grow and connect with other experts, and to enjoy the unmatched experience of exploring one of the most beautifully diverse countries in the world.
+We encourage each and every one of you to lay hold of this opportunity to grow and connect with other experts.
 We look forward to welcoming you at the 2020 WCMT!